rolling-scopes-school/aws/aws-developer/08_integration_with_sql_database/task.md

 ### Task 8.1

 1. Fork a copy of [Cart Service template repository](https://github.com/rolling-scopes-school/nodejs-aws-cart-api)
-2. Use the guide (https://docs.nestjs.com/faq/serverless) to integrate Nest.js application with serverless.
+2. Use the guide (https://docs.nestjs.com/faq/serverless) to wrap Nest.js application to AWS Lambda, but replace Serverless Framework with AWS CDK to create and deploy your lamda as you already did in [task 3](../03_serverless_api/task.md)
 3. Deploy your code to AWS Lambda

 _Actually, it's not recommended having routing inside AWS Lambda, since it can be done by other services such as API Gateway.